Table of Contents

 - Technical requirements

-You can perform a simple search by typing keywords in the search box and clicking "".
+Perform a simple search by typing keywords into the search box and clicking .
 The search engine will return results that include all of your search terms.

-You can search for an exact phrase by placing quotation marks around your search terms, for example "new plymouth".
+You can search for an exact phrase by placing quotation marks around your search terms.
+For example:

 - A date range